 Shadrach, Meshach, and Abednego acted on their conviction in spite of the consequences.
 That’s courage.

-We may never be in a situation like Shadrach, Meshach, and Abednego where we might be called to risk death for something we believe in.
+We may never be in a situation like Shadrach, Meshach, and Abednego where we are called to risk death for something we believe in.
 But I wonder if there are areas in your life where you might be called to be courageous—to act in accordance with a conviction in spite of the negative consequences.
 Maybe it’s a matter of integrity with your business.
 Perhaps it’s standing up for someone who is getting made fun of at school, in spite of social pressure to join in with the bullying.
 Maybe it is taking a stand for your faith among people who ridicule you.

-Discussion: What is one area of your life where you need to act courageously to live in line with your convictions?
+What is one area of your life where you need to act courageously to live in line with your convictions?